-Definition A classification of A classification of the person's gender as self-identified by the person

-Source standards Statistical standa Statistical standard for gender, sex, and variations of sex characteristics

-Data type Alphabetic Alphabetic Representational class Code

-Field size Max: 1 Representational layout A(1)

-Value domain

-Code Description

-F Female Wahine M Male Tāne

-0 O Another gender He ira kē anō

-U Unspecified or unknown

-Obligation Mandatory

-Guide for use Gender is self-identified.
+Definition A classification of the person's gender as self-identified by the person Source standards Statistical stand lard fo or gender, sex, and vari ations of sex characteristics Data type Alphabetic Rep resentational class Code Field size Max: 1 Rep resentational layout A(1) Value domain Code Description F Female Wahine M Male Tāne O Another gender He ira Another gender He ir ra kē anō U Unspecified or unknow Unspecified or unknow vn Obligation Mandatory Guide for use Gender is self-identified.
 Gender refers to a person's social and personal identity as male, female, or another gender or genders that may be non-binary.
 A person's current gender may differ from the sex recorded at their birth.
 A person's gender may change over time.
 Some people may not identify with any gender.
 See the source standard for more information about how to collect gender information from the person.